 I don’t know about you but I could get used to this!

 While in Watamu, Crab Shack Dabaso is a MUST visit!
 A MUST!
-The food is delicious, there is a boardwalk, sunsets there are epic and the crab samosas?
+The food is delicious, there is a boardwalk, the sunsets there are epic and the crab samosas?
 Fantastic!
 Absolutely amazing.

 They are worth the hype trust me.
-I also love the fact that the Crab Shack is a community project so the local community benefits directly from the restaurant.
+I also love the fact that Crab Shack is a community project so the local community benefits directly from the restaurant.
 You have to book a reservation for lunch and the sundowner as it gets pretty full.

 A huge thank you to the Sun Palm Beach Resort team for graciously hosting me, check out their website here.